-1. Groupings based on host association of Drosophila suzukii in appendix B, taxonomic relatedness and/or production methods.
+1. Groupings based on host association of Drosophila suzukii in Appendix B, taxonomic relatedness and/or production methods.

-The undamaged fruit of 24 of the 36 taxa currently known to be hosts of Drosophila suzukii are from the Rosaceae family.
-An additional four species in the family are suspected to be hosts as they have been reared from fallen fruit or trapped near the species.
-Full details of the association is provided in Appendix B. There are over 300 genera in the Rosaceae (Tropicos 2010) and all but three species attacked by Drosophila suzukii are from the Prunus or Rubus genera.
-The remaining host plant families have only one or two host taxa each (Appendix B).
+The undamaged fruit of 24 of the 41 taxa currently known to be hosts of Drosophila suzukii are from the Rosaceae family.
+An additional eight species in the family are suspected to be hosts as they have been reared from fallen and wild grown fruit where the status of the fruit is not known.
+Full details of the association are provided in Appendix B. There are over 300 genera in the Rosaceae (Tropicos 2010).
+There are 24 other host plant families that typically have only one or a few host taxa each (Appendix B).
+The exception being Ericaceae, Moraceae and Cornaceae that have six or seven recorded species associated with Drosophila suzukii.
 Host fruit that are further considered in Appendix B are summarised in Table 4.1.
-The risk of entry of Drosophila suzukii through infested fruit is the first pathway considered, for the nine fresh fruit commodity groups, during the pathway analyses.
+The risk of entry of Drosophila suzukii through infested fruit is the first pathway considered, for the ten fresh fruit commodity groups, during the pathway analyses.